 Another interest of mine is Geneaology, the study of family lineage and history, an interest I developed from my grandfather who was a leading researcher in the field back in the day.
 My username is partly due to the fact that I actually have some noble ancestry (which is not so common in Norway as it is in many other European countries), going back to British nobility, even royalty (although most of my nearest ancestors were farmers and fishermen).

 Since I am a non-native English speaker I sincerely apologize for my numerous grammatical errors.
 I do, however, speak several languages.
-My wonderful wife of twenty years is from Italy (although she has lived in Norway for 25 years), so naturally I learned to speak in her beautiful native tongue, the most romantic language in the world.
+My wonderful wife of almost 25 years is from Italy (although she has lived in Norway for about 30 years now), so naturally I learned to speak in her beautiful native tongue, the most romantic language in the world.
 We watch a lot of Italian television together.
 I love Italian movies, TV shows, Italian cuisine, everything really..
-I also speak a little German and I learned some basic Russian so I could read Russian chess iiterature: so many of their books have never been translated into English.
+I also speak a little German and I learned some basic Russian so I could read Russian chess literature: so many of their books have never been translated into English.
 For me, being an expert on memorization, learning a new language is not very difficult.

 Another major point of interest throughout my life has been politics: mainly Norwegian, Italian and European politics, of course, but American politics has always fascinated me deeply.
 When I was younger I planned to go to the USA and finish my academic studies there (however, life intervened: I met the love of my life, got married and chose to remain in Norway).

 I love both classical and popular music (I play a little guitar, piano and other instruments, but I haven't really practised it regularly in decades).
 I've written some songs over the years, but lately I've been concentrating on writing poems (I can always add a musical arrangement to some of them at a later date).